dewhitney/FinalProject/FinalProject.md

 Evaluation of New Methods
 ==========================
-Bias, MSE, Type I error rate, p-value distributions.
+Bias, MSE, Type I error rate, p-value distributions are considered for differential expression (DE) analysis.
-Should we talk about the null pseudo-datasets here?

 Results of Normalization Methods: Read Count
 ==========================
 GC-content differs across cultures but is similar for the same cultures.

 ![Fig1](Images/figure_1.png)